- Features of modern aluminium patio sliding doors.

 Understanding the different types of sliding doors available.

 Two areas will quite likely determine the sliding door that will be suitable for your home.
 The first is sliding doors to replace existing doors; the second is a sliding door into new extensions or renovations.

 When replacing old doors with sliding doors, the size of the opening will primarily govern the type of sliding door you can have.
 With most openings, inline or lift and slide doors are possible as well as the new generation of slimline sliding doors.

 New structural openings give far more flexibility.
 This then enables you to look at the different types of sliding doors and how they can work in your home.

 Inline Sliding Doors.

-Inline sliding doors work on the conventional method of the door panel sliding within its frame.
-Inline sliding doors are now excellent.
-The Dutemann Glide-S can go to more than 6 metres with just two panels.
+The inline sliding door works on the conventional method of the door panel sliding within its frame.
+Modern inline sliding doors are excellent products.
+For example, the Dutemann Glide-S can go to more than 6 metres with just two panels.
 The new Alumen Cor-Slide Plus can go to 8 metres with just a 25mm mullion in the middle.
 Such is the engineering behind inline sliding doors.

-Inline sliding doors are available in two, three and four panel designs in various sizes.
-You can also have inline doors with single, double or triple tracks to enable all panels to slide to the left or right.
+Additionally, inline sliding doors are available in two, three and four panel designs in various sizes.
+You can also have inline doors with single, double or triple tracks.
+Multiple tracks allow panels to slide to the left or right.
 For those looking for multi-panel doors, Reynaers doors are one example available with multiple tracks that stack together to create up to 8 sliding door panels, all on separate tracks.

 Lift and Slide Doors.